n8mob/n8mob.github.io/_posts/2021-05-11-to-mock-a-logging-framework.md

     return self.logger.isEnabledFor(level)
 ```

-so - our logger-adapter test was failing because it used a `Mock()` object for the base logger under the ('cause that's how you unit test!)
+so - our logger-adapter test was failing because it used a `Mock()` object for the base logger ('cause that's how you unit test!)

 so, `self.logger` is a **Mock**